Child Protection & Outreach Policy

 8.1 General Principle

 The relationship between the Church and its members is sacred.
 When clergy or other diocesan personnel are involved in the abuse of children this sacred trust is violated and profound harm is done.
 Whenever abuse has occurred, whether recently or in the past, the Church has a pastoral responsibility to reach out to those who have been violated.
 The Bishop of Providence has established the Office of Outreach & Prevention in order to promote healing and reconciliation by offering compassionate and timely pastoral care to those who report abuse, their immediate families and to affected faith communities.
-The Bishop and the Moderator of the Curia will continue to be personally available to meet with individuals and their immediate family members who desire such a meeting and the Coordinator of the Office of Outreach & Prevention will be available to meet with individuals and faith communities that have been affected and to provide ongoing support and assistance for their pastoral needs.
+The Bishop or his designee will continue to be personally available to meet with individuals and their immediate family members who desire such a meeting and the Director of the Office of Outreach & Prevention will be available to meet with individuals and faith communities that have been affected and to provide ongoing support and assistance for their pastoral needs.

 8.2 Pastoral Outreach to Individuals, Families and Faith Communities